dask/knit/docs/source/source.rst

 Running from source
 ===================

-The following steps can be used to install and run ``rambling`` from source.
+The following steps can be used to install and run ``knit`` from source.
 These instructions were tested on Ubuntu 14.04, CDH 5.5.1, and Hadoop 2.6.0.

 Update and install system dependencies: